 An affirmation is a positive statement that you can use to help banish negative thoughts and achieve your goals.

-Research shows that by reciting it regularly, you start believing it and put the words into action.
+Research into the benefits of affirmations shows that reciting it regularly, you start believing it and put the words into action.

 An example of an affirmation would be, “I make time for self-care every day”.